Page 1: Biography

 Teacher of the blind

-This biography, written by Ken Catran, was first published in 1998.
+This biography, written by Ken Catran, was first published in the Dictionary of New Zealand Biography in 1998.

 Alice Easton Law and Mary Blythe Law were born in Burntisland, Fife, Scotland, on 23 October 1870 and 13 August 1873 respectively, the daughters of Catharine Morton and her husband, William Law, a commercial traveller.
 The sisters came to New Zealand in the early 1880s and lived in Auckland.
 For a while their mother ran a ladies’ seminary in Remuera and Alice assisted her.
 In 1894–95 Mary was an assistant teacher at the Jubilee Institute for the Blind.
 She then trained as a teacher in London, returning to the institute in 1899.
 She was joined in 1902 by Alice, who took up a position as part-time music teacher.
 Alice had studied the violin and piano in Auckland and later in England, becoming a licentiate of the Royal Academy of Music.
 She also taught in a studio in central Auckland.